 As a place of learning and science, the Wellcome Genome Campus takes its responsibility to mitigate the impact we have on the planet as a high priority.
 In line with our mission to improve human health and wellbeing, we put sustainability at the heart of our operations and reduce the demands we place upon natural resources.

-Since 2011, we have taken environmental management very seriously by maintaining certification to ISO 14001, complying with environmental legislation and reducing our impact where possible.
+The Wellcome Genome Campus has been an exemplar for environmental management since 2011, having achieved external accreditation for our efforts by maintaining certification to ISO 14001, complying with environmental legislation and reducing our impact where possible.
 This has led to increased generation of renewable energy, an active green transport strategy, energy reduction initiatives, sustainable design requirements for all construction projects and the promotion of significant biodiversity on campus.

 In response to the scientific consensus on climate change and the urgency of the global situation, we would like to maximise the positive impact we can have, both locally and globally.
 As such, we have launched a formal Environmental Sustainability Strategy which we are committed to achieving.